ironhacks/docs/docs/App-Client/usage.md

 Similar things happen when one clicks the Project url or the GitHub repository url.
 We know what was clicked and who did it.

 In the scores controller (the `controllers/scores.js` file) a query to fetch the users from a certain forum is made.
 Then we get the active scores and urls for the current phase of the contest and create an array which is passed to the scores view.
 To keep the users semi-anonymous, we change the usernames into `Hacker {1-...}`.
-Then the users array is shuffled.
+Then the user's array is shuffled.

 This is the code snippet which fetches the users, modifies the usernames and shuffles the array.